lbl-srg/ctrl-flow/specification/source/preamble.rst

 This documentation specifies the requirements for LinkageJS software: a graphical user interface for editing Modelica models of HVAC and control systems.

 It is intended to be mainly used as a discussion basis with the software development team.
 Therefore the proposed design should not be considered finalized and will evolve as the development progresses.

+Most of the concepts used to develop that specification are defined in the Modelica Language Specification :cite:`Modelica2017`.

 .. admonition:: Conventions